Photonic time crystals: Theory and applications: Aspects of realistic PTCs

 \subsection{Temporally-finite PTCs}

-Photonic time crystals, by definition, imply a system whose material properties are modulated periodically in time.
+By definition, PTCs imply a system whose material properties are modulated periodically in time.
 Such periodic modulation extends for all times $t$, i.e., $-\infty<t<\infty$.
 However, to probe the emerging features of the PTCs, we can only consider a finite number of cycles of such periodic time modulation.
 Theoretically, this requires solving the Maxwell equations with temporal interface conditions.

 In Fig.~\ref{fig:temporal_slabs}(a), a temporally finite PTC, i.e., a temporal slab, is shown.
 Such a temporal slab consists of $p$ cycles of a stepwise temporal modulation (see Fig.~\ref{fig:temporal_slabs}(a)).
 During one period of the modulation, the permittivity of the medium takes the values $\varepsilon_1$ (for time-interval $t_1$) and $\varepsilon_2$ (for time-interval $t_2$) (see Fig.~\ref{fig:temporal_slabs}(a)).
 The slab exists only for a finite time, i.e., $0<t<pT_\mathrm{m}$.
 Furthermore, we assume the permittivity of the medium for times $t<0$ and $t>pT_\mathrm{m}$ to be $\varepsilon_\mathrm{s}$.
 To solve the scattering problem for such a temporal slab, the transfer matrix method~\cite{ramaccia2021temporal} can be used as outlined here in Subsection~\ref{sec: transfer matrix}.
 Such an approach is helpful, as knowing the temporal matching matrix $\=J_{\varepsilon_\mathrm{a}\rightarrow\varepsilon_\mathrm{b}}$ of the interface at which the permittivity jumps from some $\varepsilon_\mathrm{a}$ to some $\varepsilon_\mathrm{b}$ and the ABCD-matrix of the temporal modulation (see Eq.~\eqref{eq: abcd}) is sufficient to construct the effective transfer-matrix $\=T$ of the scattering structure shown in Fig.~\ref{fig:temporal_slabs}(a).
 Note that we can compute the temporal matching matrix $\=J_{\varepsilon_\mathrm{a}\rightarrow\varepsilon_\mathrm{b}}$ using the continuity of the fields $D_x,B_y$ (see Eqs.~\eqref{eq: Dx_a}--\eqref{eq: by_a} and Eqs.~\eqref{eq: Dx_c}--\eqref{eq: by_c}) at the temporal interface $\varepsilon_\mathrm{a}\rightarrow\varepsilon_\mathrm{b}$ as